-We have a need for operating funds and there is no guarantee that we will be able to generate those funds from the acquired business.
+We have a need for operating funds and there is no guarantee that we will be able to generate those funds from our business.

-Our capital and future revenue may not be sufficient to support the expenses of our operations in the near term, although based upon our current budgeting and projected cash flow models, we believe that we will be able to support our integrated operations for the foreseeable future.
-We plan to fund operations by the recurring revenue generated by the use of the XTRAC lasers in the U.S. plus sales of the XTRAC and VTRAC units internationally.
+Our capital and future revenue may not be sufficient to support the expenses of our operations in the near term, although based upon our current budgeting and projected cash flow models, we believe that we will be able to support our operations for at least the next twelve months following the filing of this Form 10-K. We plan to fund operations by the recurring revenue generated by the use of the XTRAC lasers in the U.S. plus sales of the XTRAC and VTRAC units internationally.
 If revenues from the sale and use of our existing products are inadequate to fund our operations, we may need to raise additional financing.
 We cannot assure you that we will be able to raise additional capital or secure alternate financing to fund operations, if necessary, or that we will be able to raise additional capital under terms that are favorable to us.
 Further, we cannot assure that the Acquisition will in any way negate or mitigate our need for future capital.
 Any additional financing may dilute the ownership interest of our existing stockholders and could adversely affect the market price of our common stock.